rhx/SwiftGObject/README.md

 ## What is new?

 Version 15 of gir2swift provides a Package Manager Plugin.
-This requires Swift 5.6 or higher.
+This requires Swift 5.6 or higher (older versions can be used via the `swift52` branch).

 ## Prerequisites